sourcejs/Source/docs/base/readme.md

 For first dev build Grunt will run automatically right after Yeoman init, here's a list of [all Grunt tasks available](/docs/grunt).

-## First spec
+## Creating First Spec

 Specs are the main content files in SourceJS engine, in them you define all your description of chosen components and it's code examples.
-Originally we use `*.src` file templates, but you're free to configure your own with [Jade](https://github.com/sourcejs/sourcejs-jade) for example.
+Originally we use `*.src` and `*.md` file templates, but you're free to configure your own technologies with plugins, like [Jade](https://github.com/sourcejs/sourcejs-jade) for example.

 <div class="source_note">
     After initialization, you get `sourcejs/user` folder, which is the place for all your custom content.
 All new Specs and configuration of main engine must be done there.